Adjunct Faculty, Movement

-Ralph Hall: Ralph’s interest in theatre began with puppetry and ventriloquism in the early 1970s which led him to study with Dick Bruno, a retired vaudeville artist.
-After performing as a ventriloquist for a number of years in New Orleans Ralph’s focus shifted toward mime & movement theatre.
-This led him to school with master teachers Carlo Mazzone Clementi, Etienne Decroux, and Jacques Lecoq.
-In 1981 he joined the Dell’Arte International School of Physical Theatre where he worked as teacher, school director, show director and actor for over fifteen years.
-During that time he also performed with the San Diego Repertory Theatre and toured with the Caravan Stage Company (a horse drawn theatre).
+Ralph Hall’s interest in theatre began with puppetry and ventriloquism which led him to study with Dick Bruno, a retired vaudeville artist.
+After performing as a ventriloquist for a number of years in New Orleans, Ralph’s focus shifted toward mime-movement theatre which inspired him to train with Carlo Mazzone Clementi, Etienne Decroux, and Jacques Lecoq.

-In 1998 Ralph joined the theatre department at the University of Iowa where he served as a movement specialist for eleven years, responsible for all physical training in both the undergraduate and graduate programs.
-During his tenure at the UI Ralph helped organize the first national conference on mask theatre and founded the Iowa Tent Theatre, touring original physical theatre to rural Iowa communities.
-For the past three years Ralph has been teaching at Carnegie Mellon University.
-Classes include Neutral Mask, Commedia dell’Arte (Italian masked comedy), Improvisation, and Shakespeare.
-He also served as a movement coach on their recent production of The Comedy of Errors.
+After his tenure at the Dell’Arte School, Ralph joined the theatre department at the University of Iowa where he served as a theatre movement specialist for eleven years.
+He was responsible for all movement training in both the undergraduate and graduate programs.
+During that time he helped organize the first national conference on mask theatre and created the Iowa Tent Theatre, touring original physical theatre to rural Iowa communities.

-Ralph is a graduate of Ecole Internationale de Theatre Jacques Lecoq (Paris) and holds a BA in Religious Studies and an MA in drama therapy from the California Institute of Integral Studies.
+Ralph holds an MA in drama therapy from the California Institute of Integral Studies.